People

 Master's Student – Artificial Intelligence

 Chris is currently completing their MSc in the Artificial Intelligence Department at Radboud University.
 For their thesis project, Chris is exploring the ethics of sensorimotor technology.
-Their specific focus will be on the importance of including affected populations (e.g., amputees; paraplygics; etc.) in the co-creation of restoration devices.
+Their specific focus will be on the importance of including affected populations (e.g., amputees; paraplegics; etc.) in the co-creation of restoration devices.

 Alumni